Skip to content

 • Access limited data, with no permissions to build or modify content.

 These groups are used to extend permissions for Users and Viewers in IT Services.
 Since Users can build tables about IT Services, they automatically have view access to all IT Services, but not the permission to create or edit them.
-You can however directly assign a User edit permissions to specific IT Services.
+You can, however, directly assign a User edit permissions for specific IT Services.

 Extends Viewer permissions to view all IT Services.